uoa-compsci399-s1-2024/capstone-project-2024-s1-team-13/README.md

 ## Project Information

-Our application, Inka, serves as a one-stop shop for the training programs developed by the School of Psychology at The University of Auckland, as well as other partners (Rescare Homes Trust).
+Our application, Inkā, serves as a one-stop shop for the training programs developed by the School of Psychology at The University of Auckland, as well as other partners (Rescare Homes Trust).
 It functions as a platform for monitoring cafe trainee progress and fostering personalized learning experiences for trainees within the cafe environment.

 [Jira Software](https://capstone-cs-399.atlassian.net/jira/software/projects/CAPSTONE/boards/1?atlOrigin=eyJpIjoiMDM0ZDMyZmQ3OTZiNGMzODg4YmJlODAyNmU3MGI3ZjMiLCJwIjoiaiJ9) was our primary project management tool, and we utilised [Click up](https://app.clickup.com/9016213572/v/li/901601710023) to plan out the project timeline.
 Additionally, our client meetings were transcripted by Eisen Belleza which was stored in our [CS399 Google Drive folder](https://drive.google.com/drive/folders/1-gizh0ax6PdQrp2FK9bT6ZF-qECF2oGU?usp=drive_link).
 We kept track of our client/ group meeting notes, documentations and reports through the same shared google drive.
 Our group meetings and brainstorming sessions were held on our Discord server and group chat.